 What’s more, with ways of working changing at such pace and scale, the Product mindset has special application to teams themselves.
 Thinking about the team as a product, and allowing experimentation as to the way we work and not just what we build, will allow companies to give both their employees and their customers the brilliant experiences they deserve.

-I’m Rosie, I head up La Fosse’s Digital Design and Product contracts team.
-If you have any thoughts on this article, or are interested in attending the next event, please don’t hesitate to reach out on email@example.com or call on 02079321666.
+I’m Ryan I head up La Fosse’s Digital Design and Product contracts team.
+If you have any thoughts on this article, or are interested in attending the next event, please don’t hesitate to reach out on firstname.lastname@example.org.